-In our previous study on DNA damage response in murine MSCs we found that the initial ATM-mediated recognition of DNA double-strand breaks formed after an exposure to ionizing irradiation was impaired after long-term ex-vivo cell expansion [16].
-This impaired DNA damage response, indicated by a reduced number of initial γ -H2AX/53BP1 DSB repair foci, was associated with slower DNA repair kinetics and with an increase in the frequency of radiation-induced micro-nuclei.
-Consistent with the idea that impaired DNA repair increases the long-term risk for gene mutations leading to tumorigenesis [27] it has recently been found that cells derived from ex-vivo expanded rodent MSCs can undergo malignant transformation more frequently.
-MSCs of human origin reportedly are more resistant to transformation [28, 29].
-It would therefore be interesting to determine if the resistance of human MSCs for in vitro transformation could be related to their DNA repair potential, and if so, how this is influenced by extended in vitro aging.
-Few studies have addressed DNA damage response (DDR) and DNA repair in human MSCs.
-Bigot et al found in their study that hypoxia (2% oxygen) during in vitro culture caused an increased expression of proteins involved in HR repair (BRCA1, RAD51 and RBBP8) and an upregulation of HR activity in hBM MSCs.
+their study that hypoxia (2% oxygen) during in vitro culture caused an increased expression of proteins involved in HR repair (BRCA1, RAD51, and RBBP8) and an upregulation of HR activity in hBM-MSCs.
 Although hypoxia caused a reduced p53 activation at early passages in BM-MSCs following doxorubicin treatment, efficient recognition of DNA damage was observed.
-Doxorubicin is a DSB-inducing radiomimetic agent and is widely used as a cytotoxic drug in cancer treatment [11, 30], but its retention in cells is also influenced by the expression of membrane efflux pumps such as ABCG2.
-The high expression of ABCG2 in normal and malignant stem cells is an established and widely used marker leading to the excretion of DNA dyes (Hoechst 33342 side population) and export of cytotoxic molecules, thus reducing the intra-cellular concentration of such drugs [31-33].
-Their experimental approach might therefore be confounded in part by changes in the stem-cell specific expression of detoxifying efflux pumps ABCG2, which is known to actively purge cells of doxorubicin.
-Ionizing radiation, in contrast is a more homogeneous inducer of DNA lesions, thus avoiding the bias of non-uniform drug concentrations in different cell types.
+Doxorubicin is a DSB-inducing radiomimetic agent and is widely used as a cytotoxic drug in cancer treatment [11,30], but its retention in cells is also influenced by the expression of membrane efflux pumps such as ABCG2.
+The high expression of ABCG2 in normal and malignant stem cells is an established and widely used marker leading to the excretion of DNA dyes (Hoechst 33342 side population) and export of cytotoxic molecules, thus reducing the intracellular concentration of such drugs [31-33].
+Their experimental approach might therefore be confounded in part by changes in the stem cell-specific expression of detoxifying efflux pumps ABCG2, which is known to actively purge cells of doxorubicin.
+Ionizing radiation, in contrast, is a more homogeneous inducer of DNA lesions, thus avoiding the bias of nonuniform drug concentrations in different cell types.

 Therefore, we focused here on the dysregulation of DNA repair pathways in human MSCs after X-irradiation.
-Starting from a re-analysis of transcriptome changes during in vitro aging of hBM-MSCs using various bioinformatics tools we observed that gene networks involved in DNA repair by homologous recombination (HR) were impaired during the in vitro aging of human MSCs.
-Chromosome reconstruction and dysregulation of genes in DNA repair pathways were indeed associated with a reduction of DNA damage response in hMSCs.
-A lower number of γ -H2AX/53BP1 DSB repair foci may indicate a reduced initial DNA damage response in aged hBM-MSCs relative to young cells.
+Starting from a re-analysis of transcriptome changes during in vitro aging of hBM-MSCs using various bioinformatics tools, we observed that gene networks involved in DNA repair by HR were impaired during the in vitro aging of human MSCs.
+Chromosome reconstruction and dysregulation of genes in DNA repair pathways were indeed associated with a reduction of DDR in hMSCs.
+A lower number of γ-H2AX/53BP1 DSB repair foci may indicate a reduced initial DDR in aged hBM-MSCs relative to young cells.
 We have discussed before that this is more likely an indicator of an impaired DDR rather than reflecting a lower number of breaks on the same DNA target level [16].
-This was also in line with the observations that aged MSCs with lower number of initial γ -H2AX/53BP1 DSB repair foci developed more micro-nuclei after cell division.
+This was also in line with the observations that aged MSCs with lower number of initial y-H2AX/53BP1 DSB repair foci developed more micronuclei after cell division.

 Among several DNA repair pathways, HR involving BRCA1 has been identified here as the major process affected during in vitro aging of hBM-MSCs.
-This is also consistent with results from Ingenuitiy pathway analysis, which ranked "cell cycle control of chromosomal replication" and "BRCA1 mediated DNA damage control" as the 2 main processes affected.
-Since DNA repair by homologous recombination is specific for cells in the S- and G2 cell cycle phase, an influence of cell cycle control would be a natural consequence.
+This is also consistent with results from IPA, which ranked 'cell cycle control of chromosomal replication' and 'BRCA1-mediated DNA damage control' as two main processes affected by in vitro aging.
+Since DNA repair by HR is specific for cells in the S- and G2 cell cycle phase, an influence of cell cycle control would be a natural consequence.
 We did not observe, however, significant differences related to the passage number, neither in the cell cycle distribution of unirradiated hBM-MSCs nor in the percentage or kinetics of actively replicating cells.
 This might in part be the result of the short time between plating the cells and doing the various assays, thereby avoiding the accumulation of senescent cells.
-Another possible factor to be considered would be agerelated differences in radiation-induced cell-cycle arrest.
-Our observation, however, that the difference between young and aged cells in the number of their radiation-induced 53BP1/ γ -H2AX and pBRCA1 foci was most pronounced at 2h after irradiation makes this idea unlikely.
+Another possible factor to be considered would be age-related differences in radiation-induced cell cycle arrest.
+Our observation, however, that the difference between young and aged cells in the number of their radiation-induced 53BP1/ γ -H2AX and pBRCA1 foci was most pronounced at 2 h after irradiation makes this idea unlikely.